 How Loans or Gifts of Housing or Food Are Counted for SSI Disability

-If someone else pays for your food and/or shelter, Social Security won't reduce your monthly SSI payment if you have a loan agreement to repay this "in-kind support and maintenance."
+If someone else pays for your housing, Social Security won't reduce your monthly SSI payment if you have a loan agreement to repay this "in-kind support and maintenance."

 By , J.D. · University of Baltimore School of Law

 Supplemental Security Income (SSI) is a federal benefit available to people who are considered disabled by the Social Security Administration (SSA) and who meet certain strict asset and income guidelines.
-For the purposes of SSI financial eligibility, the SSA will count free room and board, or money that someone gives you to help pay for your food and rent, as income.
-This is called in-kind support and maintenance (ISM).
+For the purposes of SSI financial eligibility, the SSA will count free rent or housing, or money that someone gives you to help pay for your rent, as income.
+This is called "in-kind support and maintenance" (ISM).

-But if someone loans you money for food or shelter, and you're expected to pay it back someday, the SSA will exclude it when it determines your eligibility for SSI or your monthly SSI payment amounts.
+But if someone loans you money for rent and you're expected to pay it back someday, the SSA will exclude it when it determines your eligibility for SSI or your monthly SSI payment amounts.

-If you haven't yet been approved for SSI benefits, getting free food and shelter might make you ineligible for SSI (unless you have to repay the cost of these items).
+If you haven't yet been approved for SSI benefits, getting free housing might make you ineligible for SSI (unless you have to repay its cost).
 This is because the SSI program has an income limit you have to meet in order to qualify.
-If you have any income, the value of the food and shelter you receive might put you over the SSI income limit.
+If you have any income, the value of the free housing you receive might put you over the SSI income limit.

-If you're already receiving benefits and you receive free food or shelter, and Social Security counts it as a gift of food or shelter rather than a loan, your SSI payment will be lowered.
+If you're already receiving benefits and you receive free shelter, and Social Security counts it as a gift of shelter rather than a loan, your SSI payment will be lowered.
 The way that ISM affects your SSI payments depends on your living arrangements.
-If you live in another person's home and someone else pays your food and shelter, the SSA will use the "one-third reduction" rule and take away one-third of your SSI payment.
+If you live in another person's home and someone in that household pays for your food and shelter, the SSA will use the "one-third reduction" rule and take away one-third of your SSI payment.
+(20 C.F.R § 416.1131(c).)

 When ISM Money Is Counted as a Loan